Lock (computer science)

-In computer science, a lock or mutex (from mutual exclusion) is a synchronization primitive: a mechanism that enforces limits on access to a resource when there are many threads of execution.
-A lock is designed to enforce a mutual exclusion concurrency control policy, and with a variety of possible methods there exists multiple unique implementations for different applications.
+In computer science, a lock or mutex (from mutual exclusion) is a synchronization primitive that prevents state from being modified or accessed by multiple threads of execution at once.
+Locks enforce mutual exclusion concurrency control policies, and with a variety of possible methods there exist multiple unique implementations for different applications.

 Types

 Generally, locks are advisory locks, where each thread cooperates by acquiring the lock before accessing the corresponding data.
 Some systems also implement mandatory locks, where attempting unauthorized access to a locked resource will force an exception in the entity attempting to make the access.

 The simplest type of lock is a binary semaphore.
 It provides exclusive access to the locked data.
 Other schemes also provide shared access for reading data.
 Other widely implemented access modes are exclusive, intend-to-exclude and intend-to-upgrade.

 Another way to classify locks is by what happens when the lock strategy prevents the progress of a thread.
 Most locking designs block the execution of the thread requesting the lock until it is allowed to access the locked resource.
 With a spinlock, the thread simply waits ("spins") until the lock becomes available.
-This is efficient if threads are blocked for a short time, because it avoids the overhead of operating system process re-scheduling.
+This is efficient if threads are blocked for a short time, because it avoids the overhead of operating system process rescheduling.
 It is inefficient if the lock is held for a long time, or if the progress of the thread that is holding the lock depends on preemption of the locked thread.

 Locks typically require hardware support for efficient implementation.
 This support usually takes the form of one or more atomic instructions such as "test-and-set", "fetch-and-add" or "compare-and-swap".
 These instructions allow a single process to test if the lock is free, and if free, acquire the lock in a single atomic operation.

 Uniprocessor architectures have the option of using uninterruptible sequences of instructions—using special instructions or instruction prefixes to disable interrupts temporarily—but this technique does not work for multiprocessor shared-memory machines.
 Proper support for locks in a multiprocessor environment can require quite complex hardware or software support, with substantial synchronization issues.

 The reason an atomic operation is required is because of concurrency, where more than one task executes the same logic.
 For example, consider the following C code: